lex-lopez/spring-boot-demo/README.md

 # spring-boot-demo
-This project explores concepts from spring boot 3 for properly implementing respositories using Spring Data JPA, Specificattions, Projections and DB versioning using flyway
+This is a Maven project that explores concepts from Spring Boot 3 for properly implementing respositories using Spring Data JPA, Specifications, Projections with DTOs and DB versioning using flyway